ontopic-vkg/destination-tutorial/mapping.md

  ```sql
 SELECT *, ST_AsText(geometrypoint) AS wkt FROM source1.municipalities
 ```
 Note: As we use the [GeoSPARQL](https://en.wikipedia.org/wiki/OGC_GeoSPARQL) vocabulary for representing spatial information in our mapping entries, the vector geometry objects needed to be represented as _Well-known text (WKT)_.
 In this case, we use `ST_AsText` function which returns WKT representation of the geometry.
+We also need to explicitly specify the datatype of the literal (`geo:wktLiteral`) as otherwise the inferred datatype from a `text` DB column would have been `xsd:string`.

 ***M2 `source1` - LodgingBusiness***

+For lodging businesses (from the table `source1.hospitality`), we follow a similar logic.

 - Target
 ```sparql
 data:source1/hospitality/{h_id} a schema:LodgingBusiness ; schema:name {name_en}@en , {name_it}@it , {name_de}@de ; schema:telephone {telephone} ; schema:email {email} ; geo:defaultGeometry data:source1/geo/hospitality/{h_id} ; schema:geo data:source1/geo/hospitality/{h_id} .